Toughest Cowboy: Toughest Cowboy seasons

-Season One – The inaugural season of Toughest Cowboy marked the first time an all-around roughstock rodeo competition was produced for television.
+Season 1 – The inaugural season of Toughest Cowboy marked the first time an all-around roughstock rodeo competition was produced for television.
 The broadcast contained both rodeo action and retrospectives of the competitors.
 The show aired on Sundays on Fox Sport Net (FSN) and was hosted by Charissa Thompson.
-Play-by-play announcer, Clay Matvick, and 8 time World Champion bull rider Donnie Gay provided commentary during the tournaments.
+Play-by-play announcer, Clay Matvick, and 8-time World Champion bull rider Donnie Gay provided commentary during the tournaments.
 The four cowboys to make it to the finals were Trey Broussard, Bandy Murphy, Nelson Tsosie and Erik Wolford.
 After two rounds (six rides) of competition, Bandy Murphy stood as the first Toughest Cowboy Champion.

-Season Two – The second season moved to a midnight Saturday time slot with encore appearances during primetime on Fox Sport Net (FSN).
+Season 2 – The second season moved to a midnight Saturday time slot with encore appearances during primetime on Fox Sport Net (FSN).
 The season began with an in-depth look at Toughest Cowboy tryouts filmed at the Resistol Arena in Mesquite, Texas.
 It was also the first year the show awarded a ranch as a grand prize.
 Added to the on-air talent were Cowboy Coaches.
-Rodeo legends, Monty “Hawkeye” Henson and Sandy Kirby provided pointers and assistance to the cowboys as they competed throughout the season.
+Rodeo legends, Monty "Hawkeye" Henson and Sandy Kirby provided pointers and assistance to the cowboys as they competed throughout the season.
 The show was again hosted by Charissa Thompson, with Clay Matvick and Donnie Gay providing play-by-play commentary.
 The four cowboys to make it to the finals were Trey Broussard, Chad Eubank, Shane Proctor and Erik Wolford.
 After two rounds of competition, Shane Proctor claimed the championship title and the first-ever grand prize ranch.

-Season Three – The third season saw the most changes to the show.
-The addition of Mark Burnett as Executive Producer, as well as a new broadcast network—Spike TV.
-Toughest Cowboy premiered on Spike TV, Thursday, January 29, 2009 following TNA IMPACT!
+Season 3 – The third season saw the most changes to the show.
+The addition of Mark Burnett as Executive Producer, as well as a new broadcast network - Spike TV.
+Toughest Cowboy premiered on Spike TV, Thursday, January 29, 2009, following TNA IMPACT!.
 The show again began its season with the tryout episode.
 Now hosted by Brandi Williams, the show took on an edgier presentation to fit the Spike TV audience.
-Gone are the play-by-play announcers, as the show strived to get the reactions directly from the competitors rather than third party analysts.
+Gone were the play-by-play announcers, as the show strived to get the reactions directly from the competitors rather than third party analysts.
 Cowboy Coaches remained as part of the on-air talent as former rodeo champions Pete Hawkins and Cody Snyder filled the roles.
 Mid-season Spike TV moved the show to Wednesday night following its flagship program, UFC.
 The four cowboys to make it to the finals were Charlie Barker, Chad Eubank, Bandy Murphy and Steve Woolsey.
 After the six ride, total points tournament, Bandy Murphy captured his second Toughest Cowboy title and the grand prize ranch.